How ‘Our Terms Have Changed’ Affects Class Action Settlements

 “The California courts believe that the terms of consumer contracts can be manipulated to insulate an agreement’s author from liability for its own frauds by ‘deliberately cheat[ing] large numbers of consumers out of individually small sums of money,’” Justice Stephen Breyer wrote in his dissent.

 The Supreme Court’s majority, though, ruled that the Federal Arbitration Act preempted state laws such as California’s.
-Ever since, many user agreements included language waiving class actions.
+Ever since, many user agreements have included language waiving class actions.
 “You had to go into arbitration,” Berman says.
-“Plaintiff’s lawyers, we’re generally not doing that, because [in many cases] you have to gather lots of people to make it financially viable.”
+“Plaintiff’s lawyers, we’re generally not doing that because [in many cases] you have to gather lots of people to make it financially viable.”

 In other words, no one wants to spend thousands to win a $30 claim.

-“I can’t tell you how many cases over the years, probably hundreds of cases, where the first thing I have to say is ‘Do you have an arbitration agreement?’
+“I can’t tell you how many cases over the years, probably hundreds of cases, where the first thing I have to say is, ‘Do you have an arbitration agreement?’
 They say yes.
 ‘Sorry, you have a good case, but I can’t do anything about it,” Berman says.

 So why did Amazon suddenly switch gears about its arbitration agreement?
 It’s related to a new strategy instituted by the Chicago law firm Keller Lenkner.

 “I filed a case in Seattle against Amazon,” Berman says.
-“It’s a price-fixing and illegal monopolization case. … But because of the arbitration clause, my clients had to be people who bought goods on someone else’s platform and not on the Amazon platform.”
+“It’s a price-fixing and illegal monopolization case… But because of the arbitration clause, my clients had to be people who bought goods on someone else’s platform and not on the Amazon platform.”

 Then the lawyers at Keller Lenkner contacted him and filed individual arbitration claims for those who bought the goods on Amazon’s platform, Berman says.
 “I think it was 60,000 arbitration claims.
 They flooded them.
-And it’s very expensive for Amazon. … I heard they were facing something like a couple $100 million in arbitration fees.
+And it’s very expensive for Amazon… I heard they were facing something like a couple $100 million in arbitration fees.
 So they decided to take their chance in court rather than just shell out millions and millions just for the arbitration fee.”

 The Keller Lenkner firm has done the same with a lawsuit against Amazon’s Echo, alleging it was recording customers without consent, and against the delivery service DoorDash.